fredrik-bakke/agda-syntax-vscode/README.md

-# agda-syntax README
+# Agda syntax highlighting in VSCode

-A agda syntax highlighting extension.
+This is a syntax highlighting extension for the Agda programming language.

 ## Features

-- Highlight agda syntax.
+- Highlight Agda syntax in Agda and Markdown files.

 ## Setup